CERA

 What is Stargardt’s disease?

-Stargardt’s disease is a type of macula dystrophy grouped under inherited retinal disease.
+Stargardt’s disease is a type of macular dystrophy, which primarily affects the retinal cells in the macula – the central region of the eye.
 It may also be called juvenile macular degeneration.

 Learn about our inherited retinal disease research